begli-amanov/vue-monitor/REFLECTING.md

 - CANNOT register new components!!!

+- Change Top reference cards content

+- Add a clear button (option) to the search bar.

+## BACKLOG

 - Add Filters from the first table.

-- Change Top reference cards content